 1- The first is a set of analyst reports that address a specific topic relevant to the sector and your company growth and compliance.
 These are in-depth analyses that could benefit your company’s strategic positioning, competitive analysis, marketing/sales, technology adoption, etc. We produce between two to five reports per month, and in busy months, the document count may increase.
 Here is a sample.

-Our purpose is to help industry executives stay abreast of issues affecting their business.
-A quarterly Zoom conference call is also held for subscribing clients.
-Topics include industry developments, economic trends, general IT sector developments and much more.
+3- Conference calls: Our purpose is to help industry executives stay abreast of issues affecting their business.
+A telebriefing is scheduled every two months for subscribing clients.
+Topics include review of the past two months of CS activity, industry developments, economic trends, general IT sector developments and much more.

 Analysts will also share proprietary data when it is appropriate within a publish document.
 Data comes from CS’ primary research, and/or from open source secondary research.